jaCUBE/media-factory-jira-condensed/README.md

     npm i
     ```

-3. Run Gulp watch and server, it will minify your JS and serve the file:
+3. Run `gulp watch` in your folder, it will watch and minify JS file:
     ```
     npx gulp watch
     ```